rl3032/SpotifyRecSys/report/final_report.md

     return recommendations[['name', 'artists', 'year']].head(top_n)
 ```

-The K-Means Clustering algorithm we've developed groups songs into clusters based on their inherent features.
+The K-Means Clustering algorithm we have developed groups songs into clusters based on their inherent features.
 This method allows us to recommend songs that are not just similar in a superficial sense but are closely aligned in terms of their underlying characteristics.
 The steps involved in this recommendation process are as follows:

 1. **Feature Vector Extraction:** When a user selects a song, the algorithm first identifies the feature vector of this seed song.
 This is achieved through the transformation of its features using a pre-fitted StandardScaler, ensuring that the song's features are on the same scale as those used to train the K-Means model.